On Approximating Multi-Criteria TSP: Abstract

 \section{Abstract}

-We present approximation algorithms for almost all variants of the multi-criteria traveling salesman problem (TSP), whose performances are independent of the number $k$ of criteria and come close to the approximation ratios obtained for TSP with a single objective function.
+We present approximation algorithms for almost all variants of the multi-criteria traveling salesman problem (TSP).

-We present randomized approximation algorithms for multi-criteria maximum traveling salesman problems (\maxtsp).
-For multi-criteria \maxstsp, where the edge weights have to be symmetric, we devise an algorithm that achieves an approximation ratio of $2/3 - \eps$.
-For multi-criteria \maxatsp, where the edge weights may be asymmetric, we present an algorithm with an approximation ratio of $1/2 - \eps$.
+First, we devise randomized approximation algorithms for multi-criteria maximum traveling salesman problems (\maxtsp).
+For multi-criteria \maxstsp, where the edge weights have to be symmetric, we devise an algorithm with an approximation ratio of $2/3 - \eps$.
+For multi-criteria \maxatsp, where the edge weights may be asymmetric, we present an algorithm with a ratio of $1/2 - \eps$.
 Our algorithms work for any fixed number $k$ of objectives.
-This improves over the previously known algorithms, which achieve ratios of $1/k - \eps$ for multi-criteria \maxstsp\ and $1/(k+1) - \eps$ for multi-criteria \maxatsp, and is close to the currently best approximation ratios for \maxstsp\ and \maxatsp\ with a single objective ($61/81 \approx 3/4$ and $2/3$, respectively).
-To get the approximation ratios of $2/3 - \eps$ and $1/2 - \eps$, respectively, we introduce a decomposition technique for cycle covers.
-These decompositions are optimal in the sense that no decomposition can always yield more than a fraction of $2/3$ and $1/2$, respectively, of the weight of a cycle cover.
-Furthermore, we present a deterministic algorithm for bi-criteria \maxstsp\ that achieves an approximation ratio of $61/243 \approx 1/4$.
+Furthermore, we present a deterministic algorithm for bi-criteria \maxstsp\ that achieves an approximation ratio of $7/27$.

 Finally, we present a randomized approximation algorithm for the asymmetric multi-criteria minimum TSP with triangle inequality (\minatsp).
 This algorithm achieves a ratio of $\log n + \eps$.
-For this variant of multi-criteria TSP, this is the first approximation algorithm we are aware of.
-If the distances fulfil the $\gamma$-triangle inequality, its ratio is $1/(1-\gamma) + \eps$.